 When I look up a local business online, I expect the business info, such as the location and phone number, to be accurate at first.
 Most people have the same expectation.
-Actually, 63% of customers stop trusting a business when they find that its online information is not correct.
-As searches are increasingly done via mobile and maps, the question of whether to keep your listings clean still remains, and it is no longer a matter of choice.
+Actually, 63% of customers lose trust in a business when they find its online information is incorrect.
+As searches are increasingly done on mobile and via maps, the question of whether to keep your listings clean remains, and it is no longer a matter of choice.

-Nowadays, people do not stick to one platform, but instead, they use Google, Apple Maps, Yelp, and other directories to see where they can get the best service or product.
+Nowadays, people do not stick to one platform; instead, they use Google, Apple Maps, Yelp, and other directories to find the best service or product.
 According to Google, 76% of local searches result in a visit within a day.
-Therefore, the consequences of having business listings that are outdated or inconsistent can be that you are invisible, and reputational and financial losses may occur at the same time.
+Therefore, the consequences of having outdated or inconsistent business listings can be invisibility and reputational and financial losses.

-If you are a single-store owner or a multi-store operator, proper management of listings is the way to achieve quicker customer acquisition, as well as to deter the spread of misinformation throughout the internet.
-This guide illustrates the breakdown of those points that go awry, the reasons behind it, and how your brand gets secured by the accuracy.
+Whether you are a single-store owner or a multi-store operator, proper management of listings is key to achieving faster customer acquisition and deterring the spread of misinformation across the internet.
+This guide illustrates the breakdown of the points that go awry, the reasons behind them, and how your brand is secured by accuracy.

 They mean basically the same thing when they discuss managed listing.
 That is to say, it is all about having your business information accurate in all the places where your customers might look for you.
 A “listing” is the minimal set of data through which a business provides information to the world of the local community – the business name, address, phone number, website, and business hours.
 These five components are most commonly referred to as NAPW.
 A customer, as well as a search engine, might get confused if any of these pieces are incorrect.

-These data points are displayed in the local listing of such places as Google Business Profile, Google Maps, Facebook, Yelp, and a large number of online directories.
+These data points are displayed in the local listings of platforms such as Google Business Profile, Google Maps, Facebook, Yelp, and numerous other online directories.
 Furthermore, you will find them on industry sites, mobile apps, and voice assistants.
-All these together tell people whether your business can be trusted or not.
+All of these together tell people whether your business can be trusted.

-Users can handle the listings in two ways: manually or with automatic tools.
-To carry out the modifications by hand means that you log into many platforms one by one.
-Automated local listing tools allow you to be efficient with your time and keep things consistent, especially when you have several locations or are a busy person.
+Users can manage listings in two ways: manually or using automated tools.
+Carrying out the modifications by hand means logging into many platforms one by one.
+Automated local listing tools help you manage your time efficiently and keep things consistent, especially when you have several locations or are busy.

-Local listings, as a concept, are strongly linked to local SEO, as they form the basis on which search engines rely to decide if a business can be trusted or not.
+Local listings, as a concept, are closely linked to local SEO, as they form the basis search engines use to decide whether a business can be trusted.
 Thus, the business will become more visible, and more people will be able to find it easily if the details are correct everywhere.

-Listings management solution is something I have figured out in a manner that you don’t really acknowledge until it fails.
-But for the local SEO, it is one of the most potent signals that a search engine utilizes to determine if your business should be displayed in the map pack.
+Listings management is something I have figured out in a way you don’t really notice until it fails.
+But for local SEO, it is one of the most potent signals that search engines use to determine whether your business should be displayed in the map pack.

 | What Search Engines Look At | Why It Matters |